 2 For important background on fluoride, see eg On water and toothpaste fluoridation: "Fluoride ruins teeth".

 4 See the list on this page showing the variety of products which can contain fluoride, at least when you live in a country such as the US which allows fluoridation of the water supply.

-5 Compare Canker sores (aphtous ulcers or stomatitis): possible causes, natural and home remedies.
+5 Compare Canker sores (aphthous ulcers or stomatitis): possible causes, natural and home remedies.

-While these may be less or even non-toxic, nearly all health shop toothpastes also contain glycerin (at least in Germany).
-I've also read that a well-known 'holistic' toothpaste contains the toxic chemical sodium lauryl sulfate (see Surfactants).
-Bottom line advice: read your labels very carefully or preferably, go for one or several of the toothpaste alternatives.
+While these may be less or even non-toxic, I've read that a well-known 'holistic' toothpaste contains the toxic chemical sodium lauryl sulfate (see Surfactants).
+Bottom line: read your labels very carefully or preferably, go for one or several of the toothpaste alternatives.

 Dramatic dental healing benefits gained from using natural, non-toxic or "biocompatible" cleaning agents & antimicrobials

 The presence of the above-described tooth and gum toxins (fluoride, surfactants etc.) in conventional toothpaste may explain the following two dramatic "miracle" gum healing testimonials (both involving advanced periodontosis with loss of several teeth): all signs of chronic gum disease quickly and completely cleared up upon discontinuation of normal toothpaste and adoption of simple bar soap or herbal gum/tooth powders for dental cleaning.

 In a similar vein, this powerful testimonial shows how simple brushing with salt water healed beginning cavities that had formed while religiously using conventional fluoride toothpaste.

 If you value this content and wish to support my work (all donations are gratefully received), please donate:

 For saving me the Paypal fees and/or for a way to donate in many different currencies, please click here.